 Focus on the benefits.
-Within hours of quitting, your body starts to recover from the effects of nicotine and additives.
-Your blood pressure, heart rate, and body temperature -- all of which are higher than they should be because of the nicotine in cigarettes -- return to healthier levels.
+Within hours of stopping cigarettes, your body starts to recover from the effects of nicotine and additives.
+Your blood pressure, heart rate, and body temperature -- all of which are higher than they should be because of the nicotine -- return to healthier levels.

 You can breathe easier.
-The level of poisonous carbon monoxide in your blood drops, so your blood can carry more oxygen.
+The levels of poisonous carbon monoxide in your blood drops, so your blood can carry more oxygen.

-No doubt about it: Quitting helps your entire body.
+No doubt about it: Quitting helps your whole body.
 It can even improve your looks: You'll be less likely to get wrinkles when you're still young.
 And you'll save money, too.

 What if I Start Smoking Again?

-It's called a relapse, and it happens to a lot of people before they kick the habit for good.
+It's called a relapse, and a lot of people go through it before they kick the habit for good.
 It’s also very normal in strong addictions like smoking.
-If you do relapse, try to smoke as little as possible until you're ready to quit again.
+If it happens, try to smoke as little as possible until you're ready to quit again.
 Stopping permanently is a process that might take some time.
-But it's worth it.
+But it’s worth it.